ESA-PRL/utils/README.md

 # utils
-Scripts and utils to
+Scripts and utils to:

-- delog and inspect log files
+* Delog and inspect log files
-- derive yaml files for waypoint navigation from kml paths
+* Derive yaml files for waypoint navigation from kml paths
+* Dataset geeneraton from log files